automl/SMAC3/docs/10_experimental.rst

     bash Anaconda 2-4.2.0-linux-x86_ 64.sh

-Enter this command to create environment variable:
+Enter this command to create the environment variable:

 .. code:: bash